webqit/webflo/README.md

 > <br>You can learn more about OOHTML [here](https://github.com/webqit/oohtml).

 > **Note**
-> <br>You can disable OOHTML in config where you do not need to use its features in HTML and the DOM.
+> <br>You can disable OOHTML (or some of its features) in config where you do not need to use its features in HTML and the DOM.

 #### Rendering

 Getting your application data `document.state.page` rendered into HTML can be a trival thing for applications that do not have much going on in the UI.
 Webflo allows your tooling budget to be as low as just using vanilla DOM APIs!
-(You could even disable support for OOHTML in config.)

 ```html
  <!--